The Tampa Bay Lightning: A Must-Win Game 4 Against the Montreal Canadiens

 Secondary Scoring

-The time is now for others, not named Hagel, to step up and get the puck on net.
-The Montreal game plan to keep Kucherov, Hagel, and Point at bay should allow for players such as Guentzel, Yanni Gourde, Nick Paul, and Anthony Cirelli to step into the spotlight.
+Hagel is playing brilliantly, but where are the others?
+Jake Guentzel, Darren Raddysh, Gage Goncalves, and others need to step up.
+The time is now for players not named Hagel to get the puck on net.
+Montreal's game plan is to keep Kucherov, Hagel, and Point at bay.
+This should open the door for players like Guentzel, Yanni Gourde, Nick Paul, and Anthony Cirelli to shine.

-Gourde has quietly had a good series, even if it hasn't shown in the numbers.
-He's out there hitting and causing a bit of chaos, as we saw in Game 2.
-However, that Gourde line that was so good in the regular season has cooled off in the playoffs, and the time is now for them to find their groove.
+Gourde has been quietly effective, even if the numbers don’t show it.
+He’s been hitting and causing chaos, as we saw in Game 2.
+However, that Gourde line, which was so effective during the regular season, has cooled off in the playoffs.
+Now is the time for them to find their groove.

 Eliminate the Mistakes

-Penalties unravelled the team in Games 1 and 3.
-Spending time in your own penalty box means you can't play the game you want to play.
-The Lightning offense has been stifled due to being a man down.
+Penalties unraveled the team in Games 1 and 3.
+Spending time in the penalty box means you can’t play the game you want.
+The Lightning's offense has been stifled due to being a man down.

-At one point in Game 3, the Bolts had to fight off three consecutive penalties when they desperately needed some goals.
-Handcuffing yourself doesn't help.
+In Game 3, the Bolts had to fight off three consecutive penalties when they desperately needed goals.
+Handcuffing yourself doesn’t help.

 The Lightning need to play their own game and not fall into the trap of playing Montreal's game.
-There have been times when the Lightning have looked lost on the ice, and they need to get back on track, both mentally and physically.
+There have been moments when the Lightning looked lost on the ice.
+They must get back on track, both mentally and physically.

-You can't blame Vasilevskiy for that, and the Lightning need to make up for their lapse in defensive judgment Sunday night.
+You can’t blame Vasilevskiy for that.
+The Lightning need to make up for their lapse in defensive judgment on Sunday night.

 Do What It Takes to Win

-In Game 2, the Lightning played with passion.
-Led by Hagel, they clawed, scratched, and fought their way to a win.
-They set the tone and kept it, dominating the final overtime period.
+Passion has been missing from the Lightning's game lately, and it’s catching up with them.
+In Game 2, they played with heart.
+Led by Hagel, they clawed, scratched, and fought their way to victory.
+They set the tone and maintained it, dominating the final overtime period.

-Friday night at the Bell Centre, they came out flat, and the passion was gone.
+But Friday night at the Bell Centre?
+They came out flat.
+The passion was gone.

 Montreal is playing with passion.
 You can see it in their style of play.
 They want this series.
 They want each win badly.

-They need to find their desire to win and feed on their hatred of losing.
+They need to find their desire to win and feed off their hatred of losing.
 Yes, I'm with Shoresy on this one.
-They need to find that fire in "hating to lose."
+They need to ignite that fire in "hating to lose."

 The series is not lost.
 Not yet, at least.

-However, the Tampa Bay Lightning have to want to win Game 4, win this series, and show the NHL they are viable contenders for a Stanley Cup Championship.
+However, the Tampa Bay Lightning must want to win Game 4, take this series, and show the NHL they are viable contenders for a Stanley Cup Championship.

 Comments